-Why I Finally Waived the White Flag and Went to Therapy 18 Apr
+Why I Finally Waved the White Flag and Went to Therapy 18 Apr

 Welp.
-I waived the white flag and finally dragged my butt into a therapy room.
+I waved the white flag and finally dragged my butt into a therapy room.

 After a very heart-to-heart talk with my friend and Ob/Gyn, we formed an action plan.
 One of those things included talking about some of the things I have stuffed down deep.

 The cumulative effect of years of “sucking it up” have wreaked havoc on my emotional and physical self.
 For some reason, on this particular day when I sat in her office for a follow-up appointment, the truth came out.
 I shared with her how I had been lying to myself and those around me.
 I was not OK.
 Sure, I had let on about bits and pieces that had made my heart feel cracked open, but I had yet to stare someone in the eyes and tell my truth and allowed a person to offer a lifeline.
 I did that on that day.
 What’s more, she helped me formulate a plan.